akshayharshan/User-import-plugin-for-wordpress/README.md

-# User-import-plugin-for-wordpress
+# User-import-plugin-for-WordPress
-This is a simple wordpress user import
+This is a simple WordPress user import when you activate the plugin a user import menu will show on the admin sidebar  of the WordPress